 Extroversion (E) - Introversion (I)

-The MBTI measures introversion and extroversion differently than the way you’re used to hearing about it.
-According to the assessment, extroverts are “outward-turning,” tend to enjoy socializing with others and are wired for taking action.
+The MBTI measures introversion and extroversion differently than what you might expect.
+According to the assessment, extroverts are “outward-turning,” they tend to enjoy socializing with others, and they are wired for taking action.

 In comparison, introverts are “inward-turning” and tend to prefer spending time alone.
 They spend more time thinking and enjoy more profound relationships with fewer people.